How to Plan the Best 3 Days in Valletta, Malta

 Look up at the Maltese balconies

 Maltese balconies, or gallarija, can be found throughout Valletta and each one has its own unique features.
-This type of balcony has a long standing history that predates the creation of Valletta but their purpose remains the same - to allow someone to look onto the street without being seen.
+This type of balcony has a long standing history that predates the creation of Valletta.
+However, their purpose remains the same – to allow someone to look onto the street without being seen.
 Most of these wooden balconies are painted to match the colour of the door and as a statement of personality by the owner.

 Explore Valletta at night

 Looking for things to do in Valletta at night?
 Valletta isn’t a big party city but there are certainly a lot of bars in Valletta to choose from and some great restaurants too.
 St Lucia Street is one of the most vibrant streets in Valletta at night but don’t forget to check out the Is-Suq Tal-Belt as well as Strait Street.
+I would recommend spending one evening during your 3 days in Valletta exploring the city at night because it takes on a completely different atmosphere.

-Where To Eat in Valletta
+Where to eat in Valletta

 Trattoria Romana Zero Sei

 Some of the best food in Valletta that we tried was at Trattoria Romana Zero Sei.
-This was the first Trattoria Romana in all of Malta and they’re famous for their traditional Carbonara which you absolutely have to order - it tastes amazing and the portion is very generous.
+This was the first Trattoria Romana in all of Malta and they’re famous for their traditional Carbonara which you absolutely have to order.
+It tastes amazing and the portion is very generous.

 The Black Egg